epam/edp-jenkins-operator/docs/api.md

-CDStageJenkinsDeploymentStatus defines the observed state of CDStageJenkinsDeploymentStatus
+CDStageJenkinsDeploymentStatus defines the observed state of CDStageJenkinsDeploymentStatus.

 <table>
     <thead>